Anku5hk/Programmers_guide_to_Python/book.md

 # str to bool, empty string is False, rest is True
 print(bool(""), bool("This is string")) # False True
 ```
-### Binary Types (byte)
+### 2.4 Binary Types (byte)
 #### Little bit about Computer Memory
-A computer stores data in its memory in binary(0's and 1's) format only.
-A bit(binary digit) is the smallest possible unit of data in a computer.
+A computer stores data in its memory in binary (0's and 1's) format only.
+A bit (binary digit) is the smallest possible unit of data in a computer.
 Typically group of eight bits is known as a byte.
 Eg 10100101 this is a byte.
-A single byte represents numbers between 0(00000000) to 255(11111111), so 256(2^8) bits in total, similarly a Kilo Byte(KB) is 1024 bytes, a Mega Bytes(MB) is 1024 KB and so on.
+A single byte represents numbers between 0 (00000000) to 255 (11111111), so 256 (2^8) bits in total, similarly a Kilo Byte (KB) is 1024 bytes, a Mega Bytes (MB) is 1024 KB and so on.
 A file is a sequence of these bytes, the size of a file is determined by the number of bytes in them.
-A programming language usually deals with two types of file, a Text file and Binary file.
+A programming language usually deals with two t ypes of file, a Text file and Binary file.
 Text file contains characters data and Binary files contain binary data, example images, documents, executables, & compressed files, compiled programs, etc are binary files.
 Now to store characters in a computer, Encoding schemes are used.
-It is simply a way to represent Character(human readable data) in Binary format(computer readable), various schemes such as UTF-8 or UTF-16 are used.
+It is simply a way to represent Character (human readable data) in Binary format (computer readable), various schemes such as UTF-8 or UTF-16 are used.
 A Encoding scheme has to follow a Character Set(such as ASCII/ISO/UTF/Unicode), which is basically a table of unique numbers assigned to letters, numbers and symbols used in languages or on keyboards.

-#### **Two functions to convert string to bytes.**
+#### **Two functions to convert a string to bytes.**
 #### 1. bytes(source, encoding, errors) => bytes
 **Parameters**:</br>
   * *source* object: Any object.
   * *encoding* str: Provide encoding for the source string.
   * *errors* str: Way to handle errors for source data.
 #####
-**Explanation**: This function creates a immutable object consisting of Unicode(character set containing all major languages characters) 0-256 characters.
+**Explanation**: This function creates a immutable object consisting of Unicode (character set containing all major languages characters) 0-256 characters.
 ```Python
 ## create a bytes object
 data = bytes("This is bytes data", 'UTF-8')